MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-queues-manage-activities-cases.md

     > You can update a basic queue to an advanced queue and enable unified routing by setting **Automatic work distribution** to **Yes**.
     > You cannot change an advanced queue back to a basic queue by setting the **Automatic work distribution** from **Yes** to **No**.
 You must create a new basic queue by setting the **Automatic work distribution** to **No**.

-6. Save the changes.
-The following changes will happen:
+The following changes happen:

    - In the **Mailbox** field, a mailbox record for the queue is automatically created and selected as soon as you save the queue record. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Create forward mailboxes or edit mailboxes](/power-platform/admin/create-forward-mailboxes-edit-mailboxes)

    - If you selected the queue type as private, the **MEMBERS** section appears.
           - Select **Add Existing User**.
 Only those users that you add can work on the items in this queue.
 If you add a team as a member, only the existing team members can access the queue.
 New team members must be added manually to the queue to be able to access it.

    - The **QUEUE ITEMS** and **RECORD CREATION AND UPDATE RULES** sections appear.

 ## Create a queue in Customer Service app